icerpc/icerpc-docs/pages/docs/slice/encoding/operation-return-value-exception.md

 ## Void optimization

-As an optimization, when an operation has no return value, this "void" return value can be encoded as an empty payload plus an empty payload continuation.
+As an optimization, when an operation has no return value, a "void" return value can be encoded as an empty payload and an empty payload continuation.
 {% /slice2 %}

 {% slice1 %}